The Windows Install menu is tightly integrated into E2B.

 The menu entries and menu heading strings can be found in the language STRINGS.txt file.
 If you want to change them, create a new 'language' folder.

-For any other changes, I suggest that you edit the \_ISO\e2b\grub\MenuWinInstall.lst file (but if you update your E2B version, remember that this will be ovewritten).
+For any other changes, I suggest that you do NOT edit the \_ISO\e2b\grub\MenuWinInstall.lst file (if you update your E2B version, this file will be ovewritten).

 You should create your own Sub-Menu folder and Sub-Menu entry in the Main menu, and add .mnu files to make your own menu.
 Use NOWINMAIN and NOWMENU to suppress the E2B Windows menus.
 Follow this page as a guide, but place the .mnu files in your new menu folder (e.g. \_ISO\MYWININST).